Skip to content

 Graduate Studies

-Optics in the Sharping labGraduate Recruitment Webinars
+Optics in the Sharping labGraduate Admissions Webinars

 We hold Zoom webinars in the fall for prospective graduate students, to present some information about the graduate program and answer your questions about the program and the application process.
-These were on Oct.
-19 and Nov.
-3, 2023.
-Check our slides presented at the meeting.
-You can also check out our webinar recording from last year, and general information webinars about graduate studies at UC Merced.
+These were the times of the two sessions (with the same content).

 Admission Information